rvarago/absent/README.md

 #### bind (>>)

 Another useful combinator is _bind_ which allows the composition of functions which by themselves also return values wrapped in a nullable.
 Roughly speaking, it's modelling a monad.
+Please, note that you don't have to know about monads to benefit from the practical applications of _absent_.

 Given a nullable _N[A]_ and a function _f: A -> N[B]_, _bind_ uses _f_ to map over _N[A]_, yielding another nullable
 _N[B]_.